CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/MWLayer/Communication/RTPS-Types/RTPS-Types.md

 # RTPS Communication Protocol Container

-This Container host various implementations of the (RealTime)PublisherSubscriber protocol.
+Various implementations of the (RealTime)PublisherSubscriber protocol are hosted here.

 ## RTPS Communication Protocol
 The Real-Time Publish-Subscribe (RTPS) protocol is a communication framework designed specifically for distributed, real-time systems.
 It is widely adopted in domains where low-latency and highly reliable data exchange are essential.
 RTPS follows a publish-subscribe communication model, enabling the decoupling of data producers (publishers) and data consumers (subscribers), while facilitating flexible, scalable, and efficient communication across nodes within a distributed environment.